Montana: Geography

-Montana is one of the eight Mountain States, located in the north of the region known as the Western United States.
+Montana is one of the eight Mountain States, located in the north of the Western United States region.
 It borders North Dakota and South Dakota to the east.
 Wyoming is to the south, Idaho is to the west and southwest, and the Canadian provinces of British Columbia, Alberta, and Saskatchewan are to the north, making it the only state to border three Canadian provinces.

 With an area of 147040 sqmi, Montana is slightly larger than Japan or Germany.
-It is the fourth-largest state in the United States after Alaska, Texas, and California, and the largest landlocked state.
+It is the fourth-largest state in the United States after Alaska, Texas, and California, and is the largest landlocked state.